 Easter-Time Ritual

-The Spaniards and Portuguese spread the tradition around their colonies and it is still celebrated in Mexico, Brazil, Venezuela, Ecuador, Uruguay, Chile and The Philippines.
+The Spaniards and Portuguese spread the tradition around their colonies and it is still celebrated in Mexico, Brazil, Venezuela, Ecuador, Uruguay, Chile, and The Philippines.

-Strange thing is that it was all sort of mummies hanging.
-One looked like grigo.
-I was told, sometimes San Migeulian’s hang politicians they do no like, sometimes do not know whom else.
-All sort of “people” who stand on they way, It was in total 12 mummies hanging ready to be exploded by firework belts.
+The strange thing is that it was all sort of mummies hanging.
+One looked like gringo.
+I was told, that sometimes San Migeulians hang their politicians’ mummies, ones they do not like, and sometimes I really do not know who else.

-I witnessed exploding three of those and after I left.
 Apparently, this time they didn’t name them, just who donated them.

 Gringo looking